 Last week I banged out seven of these guys from Zombicide Black Plague.
-I took a few pictures of the process.
-I used washes and simple color schemes to get the figures up to tabletop standard, then maybe picked out a few details to catch the eye.
+I’ve taken a few pictures of the process and put together a quick tutorial of the process.
+I used washes and simple color schemes to get the figures up to tabletop standard, then picked out a few details on each to catch the eye.

 First a dunking into wash/ink onto white primer.
 This quickly lays down a unifying background color, begins shading recesses, and helps the eye pick out the model’s details.

 More washes are used throughout the process to keep the look grimy and unified.
-Later, when certain details are then picked out, they’ll stand out the more clearly.
+Later, when certain details are then picked out, they’ll stand out the more clearly for this.

 Here most of the details have been picked out from the sculpt.
 Thundergut is further along than the ladies, who still lack faces.